Click on any of the names below to find out more about our talented team of asset builders.

 Ms. Kawahara received an Associate's degree in Business Management and furthered her studies at New College in San Francisco.

-Niya Kight serves as the Resource Development Staff Associate at CFED.
+Niya Kight serves as the Resource Development Staff Manager at CFED.
 As a key member of the Development Team, she is responsible for prospect research analysis, individual donor fundraising and database management.
 Niya successfully restructured a database management system which resulted in individual donor fundraising plan and increased quality control.

 In this role, Niya also serves as corporate liaison between the development and finance department to manage an efficient grant and contract management system.